Psycho Beach Party

 Psycho Beach Party is a 2000 comedy horror film based on the off-Broadway play of the same name, directed by Robert Lee King.
 Charles Busch wrote both the original play and the screenplay.
 As the title suggests, Psycho Beach Party, set in 1962 Malibu Beach, is a parody of 1950s psychodramas, 1960s beach movies, and 1980s slasher films.

-In the film, a female surfer with multiple personalities is suspected to be the serial killer responsible for the latest series of murders in Malibu, California.
+In the film, a female surfer with multiple personalities is suspected of being the serial killer responsible for the latest series of murders in Malibu, California.

 Plot

 Florence Forrest is a Gidget-like character determined to learn to surf, and earns the nickname "Chicklet" from the surfer guys.
 Chicklet, though, begins displaying multiple personalities, experiences inexplicable blackouts, and fears that she might be the one responsible for a series of mysterious murders in her beachside town.
 The deaths are investigated by Captain Monica Stark, who also suspects Chicklet's mother, Chicklet's best friend Berdine, surfing guru the Great Kanaka, and B-movie actress Bettina Barnes.

 Other characters include university dropout (and Chicklet's love interest) Starcat, Swedish exchange student Lars, surfers Yo-Yo and Provoloney, Starcat's girlfriend Marvel Ann, and the class queen bee Rhonda.